donwilson/PHP-Wikipedia-Syntax-Parser/README.md

 #### Notes

 - When reading Wiki syntax files from disk, make sure they are properly encoded in *UTF-8*.
 To read these correctly encoded files, please use `implode(file('WIKI_RAW_SYNTAX.TXT'))` as `file_get_contents('WIKI_RAW_SYNTAX.TXT')` seems to mess up language-specific characters.

+#### Usage

+If you make use of all or any portion of this code, please add an attribution linking to this github repo.